Explore

 You will be spoilt for choice when it comes to outdoor adventures.
 There are plenty of local activity providers who can take you canoeing, kayaking, white water rafting, abseiling, gorge walking, canyoning, or mountain biking.
 There are countless walking, running, and cycling routes nearby with the Tay Forest Park being so close by.

-This is a link to the Rafting Company who have a base right on our doorstep.
+the Rafting Company who have a base right on our doorstep.
 They are great guys and don't just offer rafting, they do other activities too.
 Check out their website.

 Then there's Beyond Adventure which is 10 mins away in Aberfeldy.